Student Community Placements

 Our broad term for these courses is "community engaged learning" which classifies the variety of curricular community-based learning experiences and activities that students engage in that contribute to the public good, commonly through arts, education, equity, health, sustainability, economic development.
 A course is considered ‘community-engaged’ based on implementation, not title or course label.
 Within CEL, practices vary widely in terms of depth, breadth and scope of student activities and partnerships.
 CEL courses may use such terms as fieldwork, applied, practicum, internship, service.

 Service learning is a specific type of Community-Engaged Learning in which substantive community engagement and the related community partnerships are a critical component of course learning, with equal focus on community impact and student learning related to social justice or responsibility.
-Service learning courses may also be labelled with a variety of titles.
+Service learning courses may also be labeled with a variety of titles.

 Current List of Courses